reichlab/variant-nowcast-hub/src/README.md

 To run the script manually (without RStudio):

 1. Make sure that `renv` is installed on your machine.
-2. Open an R console and `setwd()` to this repo's `src/` directory.
+2. Open an R session and set the working directory to the repo's `src` directory.
-3. Install the project's dependencies from the renv lockfile:
+3. Make sure that the required packages are installed:

     ```r
-    renv::init()
+    renv::restore()
     ```

-4. R will ask how to handle the existing lockfile.
-Choose `Restore the project from the lockfile`.
-5. Restart the R session.
-6. Run the make_round_config script:
+4. Run the make_round_config script:

     ```r
      source("make_round_config.R")
     ```